Opening the garden for the National Garden Scheme and the Virtual Tour

 Clive persuaded his fellow executors that a grant to the house to enable the garden restoration would have been something Geoff would have loved.
 This was agreed and it was decided to call the garden after him, thus the Geoff Hill Memorial Garden.

 Using archival research, the Watlington House Trust led by Trustee and garden designer Gaila Adair worked to bring the garden back to life.
-Borrowing from the past to create a garden fit for purpose in the 21st century we have transformed the rather uninspiring car park into a peaceful space for workers at the house, the community and for visitors.
+She borrowed from the past to create a garden fit for purpose in the 21st century.
+The uninspiring car park has been transformed into a peaceful space for workers at the house, the community and for visitors.
 Trustees worked closely with the Berkshire Gardens Trust developing the design for the garden.
 Work on the design started in 2012.

 It was decided that the restoration should reflect the William and Mary period of the house.
 The design of the parterre was based on the Watlington coat of arms